panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 You might be thinking that some of the questions are useless to ask during the interview.
 I have the same feeling, especially regarding the [eagle eye test](#3-eagle-eye-test).

 Still, some of these questions can assess if you are seasoned in JavaScript, and you know it's common traps.
-If you failed to answer on some, it is a good indicator on what you must study next!
+If you failed to answer some, it's a good indicator of what you must study next!

 *What is your favorite tricky JavaScript question?*